OscPop/Pokedex/README.md

 ## Install
 Make sure to have a virtual environment readym either through conda or pip.
 After you have activated the virtual environment you can install the dependencies found in the `requirements.txt` file.
-To install the necessary libraries, you can run `pip install requirements.txt` or `python3 -m pip install requirements.txt`.
+To install the necessary libraries, you can run `pip install -r requirements.txt` or `python3 -m pip install -r requirements.txt`.

 ## Future Ideas